ACl365/MIMIC-demo/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3.  **(Crucial)** Ensure the MIMIC-III Demo CSV files are placed in the correct `data/raw/` subdirectory as specified in `configs/config.yaml`.
-Verify the paths in the config file match your setup.
+3.  **(Crucial)** Create the necessary directory structure and place the MIMIC-III Demo CSV files inside it.
+The required path, relative to the project root, is specified in `configs/config.yaml` under `data.raw.mimic_iii`.
+By default, this is:
+    ```
+    raw/MIMIC_iii/mimic-iii-clinical-database-demo-1.4/
+    ```
+    **Note:** You will likely need to create the `raw/`, `raw/MIMIC_iii/`, and `raw/MIMIC_iii/mimic-iii-clinical-database-demo-1.4/` directories manually.
+Place the downloaded CSV files (e.g., `PATIENTS.csv`, `ADMISSIONS.csv`, etc.) directly inside this final directory.
+Verify this path matches your setup and the value in `configs/config.yaml`.

 ### Basic Workflow Execution